kevinli-webbertech/kevinli-webbertech.github.io/blog/md/courses/big_data/homework/mid_term.md

 https://download.cms.gov/nppes/NPI_Files.html

 * There is a Full Replacement Monthly NPI Deactivation File zip, and deactivation zips, so we might need to perform a delta cleaning, which means filter them out from the whole data.
-Since this is more dynamic such as some doctors are leaving the jobs, retiring or dead.

 * We should analyze the following,